Cortisol: What Foods Trigger Cortisol?

 What Is Cortisol and Why Does It Matter?

-When cortisol stays elevated for too long, it may contribute to feelings of tension, difficulty relaxing, and challenges with energy or focus.
-Ayurveda describes this as an imbalance in Vata, the dosha responsible for movement, stress, and the nervous system.
+When cortisol stays elevated for too long, it may contribute to tension, cravings, sleep disruption, difficulty relaxing, and challenges with energy or focus.

 What Foods Trigger Cortisol?